How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Introduction

-To address these issues, we introduce a novel benchmarking framework to quantify the operational environmental footprint of LLM inference at the per-prompt level.
+To address these issues, we introduce a novel infrastructure-aware benchmarking framework to quantify the operational environmental footprint of LLM inference at the per-prompt level as deployed in data centers.
 Unlike existing studies \cite{li2023making, lacoste2022codecarbon, husom2024melodi}, our method adopts a more comprehensive strategy by integrating performance metrics such as latency and throughput from public APIs with published GPU and system power specifications.
-Furthermore, we scale these combined data points using region-specific multipliers, including Power Usage Effectiveness (PUE) \cite{GreenGridPUE, ISOIEC30134-2}, Water Usage Effectiveness (WUE) \cite{GreenGridPUE, ISOIEC30134-2}, and Carbon Intensity Factors (CIF) \cite{EPAeGRID, IEAEmissionFactors} to account for infrastructural overhead.
+Furthermore, we scale these combined data points using company-specific multipliers, including Power Usage Effectiveness (PUE) \cite{GreenGridPUE, ISOIEC30134-2}, Water Usage Effectiveness (WUE) \cite{GreenGridPUE, ISOIEC30134-2}, and Carbon Intensity Factors (CIF) \cite{EPAeGRID, IEAEmissionFactors} to account for infrastructural overhead.
 This method enables us to evaluate the energy, water, and carbon effects of both open-source and proprietary models, a gap that, to our knowledge, has not been comprehensively explored in prior research.
 Additionally, we employ statistical analysis, including ANOVA and Tukey HSD, to estimate underlying hardware configurations.
-This framework's effectiveness is shown by its use in more than 30 commercially deployed models and assessments across various infrastructure scenarios.
+To enhance transparency and reproducibility, we also developed an automated and interactive Power BI dashboard that visualizes the daily fluctuations in the energy, water, and carbon footprint of an extended list of models across multiple data centers.
+This novel dashboard incorporates new models as they get released.
 Moreover, to contextualize resource use relative to model capability, we apply cross-efficiency Data Envelopment Analysis (DEA) to assess how effectively each model converts environmental inputs into performance.
-As a key application of this framework, we perform a case study to estimate the annual footprint of GPT-4o text generation based on scaled usage data.
+As a key application of this framework, we perform a case study to estimate the footprint of GPT-4o text generation based on scaled usage data.
+We further extend our analysis to GPT-5, focusing on the disparities in energy consumption between queries that involve different levels of reasoning.
 Our framework enables infrastructure-aware decision-making, empowers accountability, and provides a foundational step toward sustainability standards in AI deployment.